Etihad Atheeb Telecom: Commercial launch

 On June 6, 2009, Etihad Atheeb Telecom held a press conference to where the company announced the commercial launch of its WiMAX Broadband internet services, covering Riyadh.

 Etihad Atheeb Telecom also announced a US$48 million contract with China ZTE Corporation.
 Under the agreement ZTE will help GO construct a high-speed WiMAX network covering five major cities in Saudi Arabia, including the eastern region.

 By August 2009, GO had expanded its WiMAX network coverage to cover fully Jeddah and Medina, Followed by Mecca in September.
 By the end of 2009 Etihad Atheeb Telecom had fully covered the western region of the kingdom of Saudi Arabia with its WiMAX network.

-On January, 2010, GO announced the official launch of its services in Dammam and Khobar, followed by an expansion to include Hofuf and Qatif, thus fully covering the eastern region by the end of January.
+In January 2010, GO announced the official launch of its services in Dammam and Khobar, followed by an expansion to include Hofuf and Qatif, thus fully covering the eastern region by the end of January.

 In total, GO covers eleven cities with its WiMAX network.